Archonuid/mangago-tracker/README.md

 ---

 # To run it on your own device (Or you can use my extension on Chrome web store)
+## Pre-requisites
+To use or contribute to this project, you’ll need:

+Google Chrome (or another Chromium-based browser) Required to load and test the extension.

+A Google account
+Needed for Google OAuth authentication and Google Sheets access.

+Google Cloud project
+Used to create OAuth credentials and enable the Google Sheets API.

+Basic knowledge of JavaScript, HTML, and Chrome Extensions Helpful for understanding and modifying the extension code.

+Git (optional)
+Required only if you plan to clone the repository and contribute changes.

+---

 ## 🧩 Installation (Unpacked Extension)
 1. Clone or download this repository
 2. Open Chrome and go to: `chrome://extensions`